You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

 If you wish to enrol to vote, complete and submit an:

-ALP Abroad supports all Overseas Australians voter rights
+ALP Abroad supports all overseas Australians' voting rights

-ALP Abroad proposes putting the voting rights of Australian citizens living overseason the same basis of all Australians, by amending the Commonwealth Electoral Act
+ALP Abroad proposes putting the voting rights of Australian citizens living overseas on the same basis as all Australians, by amending the Commonwealth Electoral Act

-The details of how this could be done is outlined in ALP Abroad 2014 submission to the Joint Standing Committee on electoral matters.
+The details of how this could be done are outlined in ALP Abroad's 2014 submission to the Joint Standing Committee on Electoral Matters.